-The bucket is connected to the dipper and bucket link with two snap ring style pins.
-To change buckets, remove the snap rings and washers and then remove the old bucket and position the new bucket in its place.
-Install the pivot pins and secure with washers and snap rings.
-Lubricate all bucket and bucket link grease fittings before operating.
+The bucket is connected to the dipper and bucket link with snap ring style pins.
+To change buckets, remove the snap rings and washers from one side of the pivot pins, slide the pins out and then remove the old bucket.
+Position the new bucket in its place.
+Install the pivot pins and secure with snap rings and thrust washers.
+Lubricate both pivot pin grease fittings before operating.